ipdk-io/networking-recipe/docs/guides/security-guide.md

 * 9339 - an IANA-registered port for gNMI and gNOI
 * 9559 - an IANA-registered port for P4RT

-### Generating TLS certificates & installing with script
+### Generating TLS certificates and installing with script

 A script is available to generate and install the certificates in order to establish gRPC secure-mode communication.
-This setup script utilizes preconfigured options and uses OpenSSL to generate the certificate and key files.
+This setup script uses preconfigured options and uses OpenSSL to generate the certificate and key files.

-Executing this script will generate the certificate and key files; followed by installing them to a default location:
+To run the script, which generates certificate and key files and installs to a default location:

 ```bash
 $IPDK_RECIPE/scripts/security/setup_certs_tls_mode.sh
 ```

-### Generating TLS certificates & installing manually
+### Generating TLS certificates and installing manually

 The gRPC ports are secured using TLS certificates.
 A script and reference configuration files are available to assist in generating certificates and keys using OpenSSL.
-Users may choose other tools if desired.
+You may use other tools if you wish.

-The reference file uses a simple PKI where a self-signed Certificate Authority (CA) is generated.
-This CA is used to generate server-side key & cert files, and client-side key & cert files.
+The reference file uses a simple PKI where a self-signed key and certificate.
+The root level Certificate Authority (CA) is used to generate server-side key and cert files, and client-side key and cert files.
 This results in a 1-depth level certificate chain, which will suffice for validation and confirmation but may not provide sufficient security for production systems.
 It is highly recommended to use well-known CAs, and generate certificates at multiple